-By Marc Deiter on November 15, 2018 in life hacks
+By Marc Deiter on July 8, 2021 in Life Hacks

 Getting rid of your old car can be a hassle.
 Selling it yourself could mean some last minute up-keep to make sure it’s new-driver ready.
-That includes things like oil changes, deep cleaning, and all that fun stuff.
-There are some other options to avoid this last minute maintenance, and some will still put some extra cash in your pocket.
+That includes things like oil changes, deep cleaning, and minor repairs.
+However, there are some other options to avoid this last minute maintenance while still put some extra cash in your pocket.

 1. Recycle it